Bisexuality: Perceptions and discrimination

 The American Institute of Bisexuality stated that Bailey's study was misinterpreted and misreported by both The New York Times and its critics.
 In 2011, Bailey and other researchers reported that among men with a history of several romantic and sexual relationships with members of both sexes, high levels of sexual arousal were found in response to both male and female sexual imagery.
 The subjects were recruited from a Craigslist group for men seeking intimacy with both members of a heterosexual couple.
 The authors said that this change in recruitment strategy was an important difference, but it may not have been a representative sample of bisexual-identified men.
 They concluded that "bisexual-identified men with bisexual arousal patterns do indeed exist", but could not establish whether such a pattern is typical of bisexual-identified men in general.

 Bisexual erasure (or bisexual invisibility) is the tendency to ignore, remove, falsify, or reexplain evidence of bisexuality in culture, history, academia, news media and other primary sources.
 In its most extreme form, bisexual erasure includes denying that bisexuality exists.
 It is often a manifestation of biphobia, although it does not necessarily involve overt antagonism.

-There is increasing inclusion and visibility of bisexuals, particularly in the LGBT community.
+There is increasing inclusion and visibility of bisexuals, particularly in the LGBTQ community.
 American psychologist Beth Firestone writes that since she wrote her first book on bisexuality, in 1996, "bisexuality has gained visibility, although progress is uneven and awareness of bisexuality is still minimal or absent in many of the more remote regions of our country and internationally."

 Symbols and observances

-A common symbol of the bisexual community is the bisexual flag, which has a deep pink stripe at the top for homosexuality, a blue one on the bottom for heterosexuality, and a purple one – blending the pink and blue – in the middle to represent bisexuality.
+A common symbol of the bisexual community is the bisexual flag, designed by Michael Page and unveiled in 1998, which has a deep pink stripe at the top for homosexuality, a blue one on the bottom for heterosexuality, and a purple one – blending the pink and blue – in the middle to represent bisexuality.

-Another symbol with a similarly symbolic color scheme is a pair of overlapping pink and blue triangles, forming purple or lavender where they intersect.
-This design is an expansion on the pink triangle, a well-known symbol for the homosexual community.
-However, some bisexual individuals object to the use of a pink triangle, as it was the symbol that Adolf Hitler's regime used to tag and persecute homosexuals.
-In response, a double crescent moon symbol was devised specifically to avoid the use of triangles.
+Another symbol with a similarly symbolic color scheme is the biangles symbol of bisexuality, a pair of overlapping pink and blue triangles, forming lavender where they intersect.
+This design is an expansion on the pink triangle, a well-known symbol for the gay community.
+The biangles symbol was designed by artist Liz Nania as she co-organized a bisexual contingent for the Second National March on Washington for Lesbian and Gay Rights in 1987.
+However, some bisexual individuals object to the use of a pink triangle, as it was a symbol that Adolf Hitler's regime used to tag and persecute homosexuals.
+In response, a double crescent moon symbol was devised by Vivian Wagner in 1998.
 This symbol is common in Germany and surrounding countries.

-Celebrate Bisexuality Day is an annual holiday observed on 23 September to recognize and celebrate bisexual people, the bisexual community, and the history of bisexuality.
+Celebrate Bisexuality Day (also called Bisexual Pride Day, Bi Visibility Day, CBD, Bisexual Pride and Bi Visibility Day, and Bisexuality+ Day) is observed annually on September 23 to recognize and celebrate bisexual people, the bisexual community, and the history of bisexuality.

-In the bisexual community, the lemon bar is known as a symbol for bisexuality.